 - Hell: The place where Lenore runs from... or a dimension that looks exactly like it.
 In either case it smells like fritos.

 - Intergenerational Friendship: Lenore and Ragamuffin.
-Their biological age difference is 10-20 years (Lenore being 10 years old and Ragamuffin 20-30 years old) and their real age difference is 300 years (Lenore has been 10 for 100 years and Ragamuffin has been 20-30 for 400 years).
+Their biological age difference is about 20 years (Lenore being 10-years-old and Ragamuffin 30-years-old) and their real age difference is 300 years (Lenore has been 10 for 100 years and Ragamuffin has been 20-30 for 400 years).

 - Loophole Abuse: Done twice in one strip.
 Lenore, in her Little Bunny Foo Foo costume, is "hopping through the forest, picking up little field mice and bopping them on the head."
 A Good Fairy appears and tells her not to bop any more field mice("Knock that shit off!"), and Lenore does so.
 Instead, she decides to bop an armadillo on the head.
 The Good Fairy immediately comes back to scold her, but Lenore points out she's not bopping field mice this time.
 The Good Fairy then explicitly orders Lenore not to bop any more mammals at all...so Lenore bops the Fairy instead.

 - Nightmare Sequence: Pumpkin head.
 He absolutely adores children...with butter.